 There are a lot of resources out there to help you easily create A/B tests.

 - Testing: An easy way to test emails is just split your list using tools from your email service provider.
 A tool we recommend for landing pages is Optimizely.
 It’s simple interface makes it incredibly easy for anyone to run an A/B test, even with no knowledge of HTML.
 Other good tools include Visual Website Optimizer and Google Website Optimizer.

-- Analytics: Make sure you’re using a good analytics tool—like Google Analytics or Clicky—so you can track your tests accurately.
+- Analytics: Make sure you’re using a good analytics tool—like Google Analytics—so you can track your tests accurately.